-In most states, if the injured party can prove that multiple parties were responsible for his or her injuries, then the law makes all the negligent people responsible for the entirety of the injured person's injuries.
-There is one major advantage to most injured persons -- he can choose who to collect the damages from.
+If the injured party can prove multiple parties are at fault, the law can make any of the negligent parties involved responsible for the entirety of their injuries.
+There is one major advantage to most injured persons -- they can choose who to collect the damages from.

 If You Were Partly Responsible -- Comparative Negligence

 Still, there is no concrete formula that insurance companies use when determining fault.
 As with most things in life, determining the amount of blame that can be placed on you will probably come down to a negotiation.
-The claim adjuster for the insurance company may come to you with a percentage, and you can either accept their determination, or make an argument that their calculation is not correct.
+The claim adjuster for the insurance company may come to you with a percentage.
+You can either accept their determination or make an argument that their calculation is not correct.